 To be successful as an online student, you will need to stay on top of your assignments.
 Once you fall behind in a seven-week course, it will be difficult to recover and makeup assignments.
 You may not have classmates or the instructor reminding you to start an assignment early or even when the due date is.
 If you have questions about an assignment, you should proactively reach out to the instructor with the question.

-Eastern University online courses are not self-paced.
-You will be expected to participate 3-5 times a week either responding to discussion board threads, submitting assignments or taking quizzes.
-The instructors will expect timely completion of your assignments.
-You will have the flexibility as to when you do your classwork within a given week, but it is recommended that you put dedicated time in your schedule each week for coursework.
+You will be expected to participate regularly by responding to discussion board threads, engaging with interactive labs/lectures, submitting assignments, or taking quizzes.
+Instructors will expect timely completion of your assignments.
+Students have some flexibility as to when they complete their classwork, but due dates for these activities will be communicated to students via Brightspace, Eastern University's learning management system.
+As a result, it is recommended that students allow for dedicated time in their weekly schedule for coursework.

 Many online courses will require you to watch videos, participate in live lecture sessions, and take quizzes.
 These interactive components will not work quite as well if your internet connection is slow or frequently needs to buffer in order to load a piece of content.
-You also will most likely need to actively participate in the course 3-5 times a week.
+For synchronous online courses in particular, you will need to actively participate in live class sessions with video and audio functionality.

 Most instructors will expect you to be able to use a word processor to type up papers and PowerPoint to make presentations.
 Excel comes in handy in statistics and business courses.
 If you do not have a copy of this software, you do not need to purchase it.
-You can access the basic programs through your Eastern Gmail account.
+You can access the basic programs through the Microsoft 365 website, using your Eastern email account.

 Basic internet skills are essential to your success in an online course.
 Many times instructors may ask you to look up an article or the basic information of a specific topic online.
 Understanding how to do basic searches leads to the ability to do more advanced searches through the Library databases for scholarly articles which you will need for supporting your arguments in papers.